porsche-design-system/porsche-design-system/packages/components/src/components/content/panel/panel.examples.md

 You can set the `open` property to `true` so that the panel is open by default.
 <Playground :markup="basicOpen" :config="config"></Playground>

+The panel width is 100% of the parent container.
+We do strongly advise you to not use the full display width, as this will quickly result in a loss of context.
+Parent containers with a maximum width of 800px are recommended.

 ### Headline Tag

-The `tag` needs to be set in order for the panel to fit into the outline of the page.
-If no `tag` property is provided, it defaults to `h2`.
+The `tag` property needs to be set in order for the panel to fit into the outline of the page.
+If there is no `tag` property provided, it defaults to `h2`.

-Our example panels use heading level 3 to fit correctly within the outline of the page; the examples are contained in sections titled with a level 2 heading.
+For instance our example panels use heading level 3 because they are contained in sections titled with a level 2 heading.

 ### Event binding